 Lately, if you have been updated with the latest security news, security breaches are no new thing.
 Big, giant companies where users’ data is protected in the fortress of security, and yet they suffer from the biggest threat of security breaches.

-Recent Jan 2019, Facebook security breach compromised usernames and passwords of millions of users, and similarly Quora’s Nov 2018 breach leaked encrypted data of 100 million users.
+On Jan 2019, Facebook security breach compromised usernames and passwords of millions of users, and similarly Quora’s Nov 2018 breach leaked encrypted data of 100 million users.
 These breached data/credentials are sold and exchanged on the dark web.
 And in this new iteration, Dashlane 6 employs Spy Cloud’s licensed Dark Web Data and crosschecks your data associated with your email addresses.

 However, this “Dark Web Monitoring” feature isn’t enabled by default.
 To activate it, you need to open “Identity Dashboard” under “Security” section, and add email addresses you want to scan!

-After you add the email address, Dashlane sends a verification email to confirm your ownership of those email address, and once confirmed, Dashlane scans the data.
+After you add the email address, Dashlane sends a verification email to confirm your ownership of those email addresses, and once confirmed, Dashlane scans the data.
 If the breach found, you will be notified as security alerts.
 You better act fast and change the passwords of the compromised emails for the breached websites.

 Revamped Secure Notes